 Unfortunately, his erroneous final conclusion that the Canon of Ptolemy grossly blundered with respect to the duration of the Persian Empire such that the BC dates from there back are wrong by 82 years greatly damaged his reputation and credibility to the extent that his work has largely been ignored.
 This writer is aware of instances in which his work has been used by others without their having given Anstey proper credit for fear that the reference might in some way be taken to align them with his outré deduction.
-Unlike John Jackson,3 who rejects the value as spurious or the LXX which alters it to 440, Anstey does not reject the 480.
+Unlike John Jackson,3 who are ethnical...and we have no key to the duration of time intended in them."
+This position has already been logically and mathematically refuted under the Chart 1 discussion in the section dealing with the second Cainan.
+Professor Beecher tentatively places Joshua's death year as 1450 BC, hence Joshua would, by that scheme, have been born in 1560 BC (1450 + 110 = 1560).
+As he dates the Exodus as 1498, 1560 - 1498 would give Joshua an age of 62 at that event.